DLR-SC/tigl-website/content/2022-05-24-IntroducingDucts.md

 Based on a corresponding new CPACS development, TiGL was extended to support ducts and duct assemblies for aircraft configurations.
+It is to mention, that currently wings and fuselages are the only components that enable duct cutouts.

 ### Duct geometry ###